How to Weed Scotts® ProVista™ SodWhen your lawn looks this good, weeds will want to live there, too.

 For the DIY-ers, here are our tips for the 2 types of weeds you’ll encounter: Occasional and persistent.

 - Occasional and isolated weeds.
-For one-on-one treatments, grab a ready-to-use bottle of Ortho® Weed B Gon® Weed Killer.
-It’s an easy and effective spot treatment that won’t damage the lawn.
+For one-on-one treatments, grab a liquid selective weed control product that is labeled for use on 'Floratam' St. Augustinegrass.
 Remember: Always apply weed control products according to the label instructions, and make sure it’s safe to use on grass—you don’t want to kill your precious sod while getting rid of a random dandelion.

 - Persistent and invasive weeds.
 There are some invasive, grassy weeds (we’re looking at you, bermudagrass) that can be tough to control with off-the-shelf products.
 To fight those weeds, you might want to phone a friend—AKA, a lawn care professional.
 You didn’t lay picture-perfect sod just to let it go.
 Once they get it back to looking like its original state, you should be fine to continue on your own.